alpenist/artisan-teleport/README.md

 Provides laravel artisan support for more controll on changing the default generated destination folder

+## Who is it for
+The default laravel folder structure works perfectly fine for most cases but if you decided to take different approach organizing your folder structure especially for larger than usual projects (**Hexagonal Architecture**) then this package is useful for you if you still want to use the artisan **`make`** command.

 ## Installation

 Install the package via composer: